cirosantilli/x86-assembly-cheat/readme.md

 simple assembler scripts and cheatsheets

+topics not covered here:

-platform specific code such as linux sytem calls may be located in repositories specific to the platform ( like a linux repository )
+- OS specific such as linux sytem calls

+	search for those under their own plaftorm (ex: a linux repo)

+- compiler specific topics which cannot be done in a portable way such as inline assembly ( assembly in the middle of c code )

+	look for this info under extensions for each compiler.

 # sources